juanovt10/tracktales-blog/README.md

     - Implement notifications to inform users when their posts or comments have been approved.
     - Implement notifications for when another user has commented or reacted to a post.
     - Implement notifications for when a comment is added to a post a user has commented on.

-- Create profile limitation
-    - Currently, the newly signed-up user is requested to fill out a form to create their profile.
-Although the create profile form has the correct validation and the navbar is not present, the user can simply rewrite the URL link and gain access to all pages.
-    - Ideally, the user should be restricted from taking any actions until they have correctly filled out their profile.

 ## Testing